SettRaziel/wrf_archlinux/README.md

     interpolation does not improve the problem.
 If you have a solution please write me an e-mail.
 * Sometimes the virtual machine freezes when trying to make a model run.
 Looking on the last entries
   of the system log most of the time the machine freezes while loading input data.
-  - We found a problem with a memory option of the virtualization software that could lead to this kind of behavior.
-This option is disabled now.
-Runtime tests are pending.
+  - The latest change to adress this problem is the usage of flock within the script that prevents two or more parallel model runs
 * Using different resolutions for x and y seems to lead to an error, that file informations do not concur with the settings from the namelist file.
 Only the value of dx seems to be used.
 This needs to be reviewed.

 # Todos:
+* better error handling, error logging and script behavior in error cases
 * generic file paths will be added later as shell parameters
 * archive cleanup after installation
 * ncl examples for output